 - Define ageism

-- Identify ageist beliefs and behaviours
+- Identify early ageist beliefs and behaviours

-- Understand how ageism impacts older people
+- Understand how ageism impacts on the health and wellbeing of people

-- Commit to taking action in personal, family and work life to promote a more positive culture towards ageing
+- Commit to taking action in personal, family and work life to promote a more positive healthy culture towards ageing

 For further information please contact: